zephyrproject-rtos/zephyr/boards/arm/nucleo_l412rb_p/doc/index.rst

 - Development support: serial wire debug (SWD), JTAG, Embedded Trace Macrocell |trade|
 - All packages are ECOPACK2 compliant

+Note: the current board revision is C. (MB1319C)

 More information about STM32L412RB can be found here:

 - `STM32L412RB on www.st.com`_